 Jazzmin grew up in Pomona, California, less than three miles from Pomona College’s campus.
 She attended Yale University where she discovered that, while she can appreciate the four seasons, she will always prefer the eternal sunshine of Southern California.
 At Yale, Jazzmin received a B.A. in women’s, gender, and sexuality studies with a concentration in race and gender in the United States and was heavily involved in student mentorship and outreach.
 She served as a Peer Liaison for first-year Latino students, an advisor for first-generation, low-income students, and outreach coordinator for the Yale Women’s Center.

-Jazzmin joins the admissions team following a year-long fellowship at 12+, a Philadelphia college access non-profit.
-She is excited to not only be returning home, but also to be a part of the diversity recruitment team at Pomona.
+Jazzmin joined the admissions team in 2015, following a year-long fellowship at 12+, a Philadelphia college access non-profit.
+She is excited to return to Southern California and to be a part of the diversity recruitment team at Pomona.
 When she’s not working or spending time with her large and close-knit family, you can find Jazzmin daydreaming about her two current life goals: to own a Corgi and to travel cross-country by train.

 Tieisha Tift, Admissions Officer

-Tieisha joins the admissions team at Pomona College as part of her lifelong commitment to increasing access to quality post-secondary opportunities for all students, especially those from low-income, first-generation, and underrepresented minority backgrounds.
-Tieisha was born and raised in Trenton, NJ, a community that is close to her heart.
+Tieisha joined the admissions team at Pomona College in 2015 as part of her lifelong commitment to increasing access to quality post-secondary opportunities for all students, especially those from low-income, first-generation, and underrepresented minority backgrounds.
+Tieisha was born and raised in Trenton, New Jersey, a community that is close to her heart.
 She was the first in her family to earn a bachelor's degree when she graduated from Columbia University in 2013 with a B.A. in urban studies, with specialization in education.
-After graduating, she spent two years in Providence, RI serving as a college adviser and AmeriCorps fellow through the College Advising Corps at Brown University.
+(Very coincidentally, her dorm address was 47 Claremont Avenue!)
+After graduating, she spent two years in Providence, Rhode Island serving as a college adviser and AmeriCorps fellow through the College Advising Corps at Brown University.

 An east coast girl at heart, Tieisha is excited to be living in Southern California, though she's still skeptical about the joy of a 70-degree winter.
 She looks forward to exploring the mountains looming over her backyard, as well as all of the little communities surrounding her.